filecoin-project/filecoin-docs/README.md

 <!-- GETTING STARTED-->
 ## Getting Started

-To get a local version of the site up and running, follow these simple example steps.
+Follow these simple example steps to get a local version of the site up and running.
 <!-- /GETTING STARTED-->